Online Bachelor’s Degree in SociologyOnline Bachelor’s Degree in SociologyOnline Bachelor’s Degree in Sociology

 • Economic Inequality.
 Finally, the sociology program has been developing a focus on the sources and consequences of economic inequality within the United States.
 The program was critical to the development of a new multidisciplinary University Honors course that examines the social issue of poverty from a variety of perspectives, as well as a course exploring the U.S. class structure.
 Both these regularly offered courses tap into the growing public interest on the impacts of social class and income/wealth inequality.

-Even more distressing has been COVID-19’s negative influence on maintaining social solidarity within American society.
-Although cultural schisms in society were brought to the forefront following the 2016 presidential election, the pandemic appears to be exacerbating those schisms on a level we haven’t seen in recent memory.
+Even more distressing was COVID-19’s negative influence on maintaining social solidarity within American society.
+Although cultural schisms in society were brought to the forefront following the 2016 presidential election, the pandemic appears to have exacerbated those schisms on a level we haven’t seen in recent memory.

 • Sociology is for students who are passionate about understanding the world around them and its influence on the life experience.
 If you look at the world around you and frequently ask why things are the way they are and why some people are better off than others, then sociology naturally suits those personal and scholarly interests.